Abhisheks2253/Euro_currency_exchange/README.md

 A currency converter is considered a useful financial tool because it give us up to date monetary values that.
 Another important function of the currency converter is that it can interpret how the market behaves by bomparing different dates for one same currency.
 Economic theories can explain the relationship of the currency values.

 A fine example can be related to the Coronavirus and how it is affecting the financial market nowadays.
 On December 2019 on a specific date, the euro was equal to 1.1070 USD, but on March 12th 2020, the euro was equal to 1.1240 USD.
-This means the USD is getting a higher demand because investors dont want to but euros (currently a terrible time to invest in Europe)
+This means the USD is getting a higher demand and thus now is a terrible time to invest in Europe

 With the first part of the code we can have the fundamentals to build an app with python based coding that could be useful to obtain updated currency values.